-schools that used the alternative equal preference (EP) criterion during the entire period.
+We use a difference-in-differences research design that compares the changes in school enrollment before and after the 2008 ban between schools that were forced to abandon the FPF criterion and schools that used the alternative equal preference (EP) criterion during the entire period.
 EP schools do not modify priorities based on how the school is ranked.
 We find that preventing schools from using the FPF admissions criteria had a large effect on enrollment.
-Compared to EP schools, FPF schools became less likely to enroll high-achieving students and more likely to enroll low-achievers and low-SES students.
+Compared to EP schools, FPF schools became less likely to enroll high-achieving students and more likely to enroll lowachievers and low-SES students.
 After the ban, former FPF schools enrolled 1.5 pp fewer students from the top decile of baseline achievement, 1.4 pp more students from the bottom decile of baseline achievement, and 3.9 pp more low-SES students.
 This reallocation of low-SES students to FPF schools provides additional support for the competition-for-top-schools-effect.